stojanov-igor/Inspiring-Github/README.md

 - [Sick Codes](https://sick.codes/) - A collection of daring hacks for hardware and software, including tutorials and showcases. ([Source Code](https://github.com/sickcodes)) `Various` `Various`
 - [Awesome-Privacy](https://github.com/KevinColemanInc/awesome-privacy) - A curated list of services and alternatives that respect your privacy because privacy matters. ([Source Code](https://github.com/KevinColemanInc/awesome-privacy)) `CC0-1.0` `Markdown`

+## Most Starred Repositories
+- [freeCodeCamp](https://github.com/freeCodeCamp/freeCodeCamp) - A community-driven platform that offers free coding lessons and a comprehensive curriculum in web development.
+- [996.ICU](https://github.com/996icu/996.ICU) - A repository advocating for work-life balance and against the "996" working hour system (9 am–9 pm, 6 days a week) prevalent in China.
+- [free-programming-books](https://github.com/EbookFoundation/free-programming-books) - A massive collection of free programming books in various languages, covering numerous topics and technologies.
+- [awesome](https://github.com/sindresorhus/awesome) - A curated list of awesome lists, covering a wide range of topics including programming languages, frameworks, tools, and more.
+- [vue](https://github.com/vuejs/vue) - A progressive JavaScript framework for building user interfaces, known for its simplicity and flexibility.
+- [TensorFlow](https://github.com/tensorflow/tensorflow) - An end-to-end open-source platform for machine learning developed by Google.
+- [Bootstrap](https://github.com/twbs/bootstrap) - The most popular HTML, CSS, and JavaScript framework for developing responsive and mobile-first websites.
+- [ohmyzsh](https://github.com/ohmyzsh/ohmyzsh) - A delightful, open-source, community-driven framework for managing your Zsh configuration.
+- [gitignore](https://github.com/github/gitignore) - A collection of useful `.gitignore` templates for a variety of languages and frameworks.
+- [system-design-primer](https://github.com/donnemartin/system-design-primer) - A comprehensive guide to system design and large-scale systems, often used for technical interview preparation.

 These repositories not only offer valuable resources and tools but also serve as excellent examples of well-organized and high-quality projects.